-15. Non-current assets held for sale
+14. Non-current assets held for sale

-The Group has decided to sell its Office Building as it no longer requires the office accommodation and hosting infrastructure within the premises.
-The property is actively being marketed and it is expected to be sold within the next year of operations.
-The value of the asset is accounted for at a carrying value of R11 880 638 which is lower than the fair value off the asset less cost incurred to sell the asset.
+At the reporting date the Group was in the process of selling its Office Building as it no longer required the office accommodation and hosting infrastructure.
+The transaction is expected to be concluded towards the end of October 2023.
+The value of the asset is accounted for at the carrying value of held for sale assets and is R11 804 312 (2022: R11 880 638) which is lower than the fair value off the asset less cost to sell the asset.